MasonNewell/pw-generator/README.md

 # pw-generator

-This a random password generator
+This is a password generator that will create a randomized sort of lowercase/uppercase letters as well as special characters and numbers.

 # Screenshot